Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v1/README.md

 # Lab Documentation

-This folder contains structured documentation for each phase of the enterprise network lab.
+This folder contains structured documentation for the **V1 implementation** of the enterprise network lab.

 The lab has been built in a phased approach to reflect how a real-world enterprise network would be deployed, from initial device configuration through to routing, security, and validation.